Gaggia Brera Review

 However, the Brera lost some points because all of its buttons are labeled with small pictures instead of text, so it takes a minute to learn what each one actually does.
 That said, once you're used to the machine this isn't an issue at all.

 Daily cleaning of the Brera is a breeze.
 The spent coffee pucks tend to be quite dry and solidified, so you can just dump them in the trash and generally don't even have to wipe off the bin they are deposited in.
 The steam wand needs a simple wipe with a rag after each use.
 The only slightly laborious task is a more thorough cleaning of the steam wand, which you'll probably want to do once or twice a week if you're using it every day.
 The wand dismantles into a few pieces so you can clean out every bit, but this must be done by hand, as none of the pieces are dishwasher safe.

-With a list price of $530 the Gaggia Brera is significantly more expensive than some of the cheaper capsule machines.
-However, it makes a shot of espresso for just about $0.60 as opposed to $0.70+ for the capsule machines, making it less expensive in the long run.
-This, combined with the Brera's solid performance in our taste and ease of use testing, make it a good value.
+The Brera is significantly more expensive upfront than some of the cheaper capsule machines, however, it's far less expensive over the long run.
+This, combined with a solid performance in our taste and ease of use testing, make it a good value.

-The Brera is a quality, super-automatic machine that provides a decent lifetime value and good tasting espresso.
-If you want something convenient with a built-in grinder, the Brera is a great choice.
+The Gaggia Brera is a quality, super-automatic machine that provides a decent lifetime value and good-tasting espresso.
+If you want something convenient with a built-in grinder, this is a great choice.